discus-sions/TownOfHost-TheOtherRoles/README.md

 However, please note that the following restrictions apply.<br>

-- If the host changes and does not have the Town of Host mod installed, the server isn't modded and is now just a regular Among Us game.
+- If the host changes and does not have this installed, the server isn't modded and is now just a regular Among Us game.<br>
+- If someone will original TOH, joins a ToHU lobby, they may experience graphical issues.<br>

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>